mozilla-releng/relengdocs/how-to/releaseduty/merge-duty/merge_new_esr_branch.rst

 5. After 4, add esrXX support in `gecko_taskgraph`

+6. After 5, run a ESRXX staging release to identify release automation failures (then fix and repeat as necessary). (`./mach try release --version XX.0esr --migration main-to-beta --migration beta-to-release --migration release-to-esr --disable-pgo`)

+7. After 5, once XX becomes the current beta, run a beta as esr simulation to identify permanent build and test failures. (`./mach try release --disable-pgo -v XX.0esr --migration beta-to-release --migration release-to-esr --tasks release-sim`).
+Don't hesitate to ask sheriffs for help with classification of tests failures.

-6. Create the mozilla-esrXX and comm-esrXX mercurial repositories.
+8. Create the mozilla-esrXX and comm-esrXX mercurial repositories, cloned from {mozilla,comm}-beta.

+9. After 8, create the esrXX branch in the firefox github repo, at the same commit as its mercurial counterpart.

-7. Add esrXX to the gecko-dev github repo.
+10. Add esrXX to treestatus / lando

-8. After step 6 (and after beta has had a new push), push the tip of mozilla-beta to mozilla-esrXX.
+11. After step 10 (and after beta has had a new push), push the tip of beta to esrXX.
 This ensures mozilla-esrXX's pushlog is not empty.

-9. After 8, add the mozilla-esrXX project to fxci-config
+12. After 11, add the mozilla-esrXX project to fxci-config

-10. After 9 (and after beta has had a new push), push the tip of mozilla-beta to mozilla-esrXX (the goal is to get a first set of tasks, so pick a non-DONTBUILD push :) )
+13. After 12 (and after beta has had a new push), push the tip of mozilla-beta to mozilla-esrXX (the goal is to get a first set of tasks, so pick a non-DONTBUILD push :) )

-11. After 6, add esrXX to `l10n automation <https://github.com/mozilla-l10n/firefox-l10n-source/blob/main/.github/update-config.json>`__ configuration
+14. After 9, add esrXX to `l10n automation <https://github.com/mozilla-l10n/firefox-l10n-source/blob/main/.github/update-config.json>`__ configuration

-12. Add esrXX to treeherder
+15. Add esrXX to treeherder

-13. Add esrXX to treestatus / lando

-14. After 10, add esrXX to searchfox
+16. After 13, add esrXX to searchfox

-15. Add esrXX to bugherder
+17. Add esrXX to bugherder

-16. `File a GitHub issue <https://github.com/mozilla/code-review/issues/new>`__
+18. `File a GitHub issue <https://github.com/mozilla/code-review/issues/new>`__
     asking for mozilla-esrXX to be added to mozilla/code-review

-17. After 16, `file a bug <https://bugzilla.mozilla.org/enter_bug.cgi?product=Conduit&component=Phabricator>`__
+19. After 18, `file a bug <https://bugzilla.mozilla.org/enter_bug.cgi?product=Conduit&component=Phabricator>`__
     asking for the esrXX repository to be added to Phabricator, as mozilla-esrXX, tagged for uplifts, and hooked up to code-review-bot

-18. Early in the XX nightly cycle, run a ESRXX staging release to identify release automation failures (then fix and repeat as necessary). (`./mach try release --version XX.0esr --migration central-to-beta --migration beta-to-release --migration release-to-esr --disable-pgo`)

-19. Once XX becomes the current beta, run a beta as esr simulation to identify permanent build and test failures. (`./mach try release --disable-pgo -v XX.0esr --migration beta-to-release --migration release-to-esr --tasks release-sim`).
-Don't hesitate to ask sheriffs for help with classification of tests failures.

 20. Add esrXX to the `legacy approval mapping for bmo.
     <https://github.com/mozilla-bteam/bmo/blob/ed603350fcf9822672555d1822f2d9f51db305e5/extensions/PhabBugz/lib/Util.pm#L46-L52>`__